Conference: Fall World 2015

 - Receive free admission to the conference, including admission to all sessions, workshops, hospitalities and the exhibit area.
 Breakfasts and lunches provided by the conference host are also included.
 This represents a value of $1295.00.

-- Recieve access to DRJ’s Live Learning Center, if your session is recorded at Spring World 2015.
+- Recieve access to DRJ’s Live Learning Center, if your session is recorded at Fall World 2015.

 To be considered as a speaker for our conference, submit an BRIEF synopsis of the presentation, a speaker biography and a photo.
 Please use the attached form to submit your presentation.
 (See below for submission format guidelines.)
 Remember to indicate your target audience: novice, intermediate, advanced or a combination of levels.
 Also, please note your speaking style.
 An audio or video tape may be submitted if desired.
 INCOMPLETE SUBMISSIONS WILL NOT BE CONSIDERED AND WILL BE DISCARDED.
 We must have all materials submitted in the proper format.